Team Solent 2 South Shields 5: Mariners one step closer to Wembley

 But the hosts were level on the south coast soon after when Jim Orvis netted from close range.

-On the stroke of half-time Solent were awarded a penalty but Waller Jassen stepped up to strike off the post as the sides went in level at the break.
+On the stroke of half-time Solent were awarded a penalty, but Waller Jassen stepped up to strike it against the post as the sides went in level at the break.

-Coming out the stronger of the two the Mariners went back in front of 53, when Ellis White turned a cross into his own net, before David Foley made it 3-1 with a clinical finish.
+Coming out stronger after the break, the Mariners went back in front on 53 minutes, when Ellis White turned a cross into his own net, before David Foley made it 3-1 with a clinical finish.

 Substitute Carl Finnigan made it 4-2 before a Patrick Nolan effort reduced the arrears and left nerves jangling into the final minutes.